Safari Packing List: Everything I bring with me on Safari.

 - One or two pairs of shorts

 - Fleece-jacket: Setting out early in the mornings, it might still be pretty chilly on that game vehicle…

 - Long-Sleeved shirts and blouses especially for the evening

 - Pack one pair of jeans – you might just miss them when you’re wearing khaki every day 😉

 - Bring socks.
 Plenty of socks.
 And underwear.

 - Scarves or bandanas

-- I always bring a nice, light-weight dress as well.
+- One light-weight dress.
 After you’ve been sweating in the bush all day, it is just nice to have that shower and wear something pretty for dinner.
 Don’t care what others think about me.

 - You do need a hat.
 A good hat.
 A wide brim safari hat with a neck strap.

 - Camera Equipment